techtolentino/teamstat/README.md

 ## Credits

-Shout out to my good friend and fellow hacker, Mateo Clarke, for the original ScrumBoard idea.
+Shout out to my good friend and fellow hacker, [Mateo Clarke], for the original ScrumBoard idea.

+User images are from [freepik.com]

+App built by [@techtolentino]

 ## License